 Square Martim Moniz February 2013: Kiosk ‘A Preta’ (‘The Black’) : João (Johnny) and his sister Luiza Gabriel

-Kiosk with a tropical touch and my favorite.
+Kiosk with a tropical touch.
 João and his sister Luiza (DJ Lady G Brown) serve super good hamburgers, delicious pinchos (meat on a stick), salades and fresh juices.
 They were born in Angola, a former colony of Portugal (from the 16th century to 1975).
 They moved to Lisbon in 1982.
 Johnny worked a few years in Amsterdam and he speaks a little Dutch (‘lekker!‘)

 Kiosk ‘A Preta’ Square Martim Moniz Lisbon; hamburger with salad and potatoes € 5,50.
 Delicious!
 Salad: 4.00 €

 Square Martim Moniz, located in the most multicultural area in Lisbon, has totally changed: nowadays it is a place where you can enjoy a light (also vega) meal in the sun: a meeting of cultures that will host delicacies from the four corners of the world, in the weekends there’s a market selling biological products, shops, music and shows.